cu-numcomp/spring22-project-ldapple99/presentation/Presentation.md

 Since Coral is now dynamics, various stakeholders are able to change the various axes of what they would like to be measured without worrying about a large loss in accuracy as Coral was designed to be quite stable.

-## Question I have about the Coral Software
+## Questions I have about the Coral Software
-I wonder....
+I wonder what other things we could potentially model using Coral, how many components of physics use quadratic homogeneous partial differental equations?
+What would it look like to model those various componenets?
+There seems to be a lot of commands that are used within the program, but I'm curious what would happen if one were to go in and potentially switch up what those commands do.

 ## A potentially intresting experiment using Coral
-During my research into Coral, I started wondering about what if....
+During my research into Coral, I started wondering about what if I were to try modeling something non-fluid mechanics oriented using Coral.
+For example, what if we were to try and model the Thermodynamics Identity equation with the change in Internal Energy, Entropy, and Volume?
+What would go into that?
+How would the graph turn out?
+Could we possibly compare their older model with the newer version and compare their outputs?